PlatzKiecker/docs/README.md

 #### Overview

-In the Settings area, options can be configured according to the wishes of the restaurant owner.
+In the settings area the restauranteur can manually manage the settings of the restaurant according to their wishes.
+This includes the name of the restaurant, the defaulkt booking duration, the diffrent zones in which there can be tables and the tables.

 ![Settings](images/settings.png)